server-monitor/timelines/README.md

-#  An app that graphs meet ups to RSVP count of some of the meet up groups in the L.A. area.
+#  An app that graphs meet up to RSVP count of some of the meet up groups in the L.A. area.

 Data comes from meetup.com.
 This app consists of a React front end and a Phoenix backend.